fwiptables/fwiptables/README.txt

 ################################################## Examples of variables to the configs files

-# Fran FireWall iptables generator from fwiptables config file
+# Fran FireWall fwiptables Generator from fwiptables config file
 # _ _ _ _ _ _ _ # ..........
 BEGIN Necesary options .......... .......... #
 # # # _ _ _ _ _ _ _ # the iptables firewall netfilter, choose one or two
 allow_legacy= # _ _ _ _ _ _ _ # launch xtables, void to yes or type no